Bachelor of Science (Physical Sciences)

 You may be able to apply for scholarships to help with your study costs.

-- Recommended prior study: Mathematics B, Biological Science, Chemistry, Physics or Science or equivalents.
-If students do not have the recommended Mathematics B Level for entry then they will be recommended to undertake MAT1000 Mathematics Fundamentals as an elective.
+- Recommended prior study: Mathematics B (until 2019) and one of Biological Science, Chemistry, Physics or Science or equivalents.
+If you do not have the recommended Mathematics B Level for entry then you will be recommended to undertake MAT1000 Mathematics Fundamentals as an elective.

 English Language Requirements